Spring Garden Revival

 Contact Fox River Grove’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Fox River Grove.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers (up to 32 gallons) for curbside pickup.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
+Accepted materials include dethatched grass, leaves, and small branches, but all must be separated as required by local ordinance.
+Only biodegradable paper bags or rigid containers (32-gallon maximum) are permitted—plastic bags are strictly prohibited.
 Commercial contractors may be subject to additional permit or fee requirements.
-For larger quantities or off-schedule disposal, the yard waste drop-off site is available during posted hours; check for resident permit or sticker requirements and seasonal schedules.
-Accepted materials include:
+Residents should check the seasonal collection schedule and ensure materials are placed at the curb on designated days.
+For more information on accepted materials, drop-off site hours, and permit requirements, contact:

 305 Illinois Street, Fox River Grove, IL 60021